Currently, there are over 1.5 billion websites and that number is constantly growing.

 Another way to be sure that your website is safe is by installing an SSL certificate that encrypts your internet connection and protects any data transferred to and from your site.

-Having that green padlock visible in your address bar builds trust with the visitors and also helps you boost your SEO ranking, too.
+Having that green padlock visible in your address bar builds trust, signals the visitors that you’re serious about what you do, and also helps you boost your SEO ranking.

 8. Effective domain name